MiguelHenri/Multi-Robot-Inspection/README.md

 ```

 ⚠️ Make sure:
-- The files, contract address and private keys are named correctly;
+- The files, contract address, and private keys are named correctly;
+- The file paths are set correctly;
 - You have all python files installed;
-- Your blockchain network is running fine.
+- Your blockchain network is running fine;
+- Your data is not too big (will take a long time).

+For running in real-time, ensure your evaluation can read the data from a ROS-topic.
+You can do this using [subprocess](https://docs.python.org/3/library/subprocess.html).

 # 🤝 Contributor
 - https://github.com/rodrigodg1